MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 - In Mukurtu 4 the "additional media" field has been replaced by two new fields:
    - "Media assets", which accepts all media types and is intended for supplementary media like a video recording or images.
    - "Thumbnail", which only accepts images.
 Those images will be displayed as a thumbnail in search results.
-- The contents of the additional media field will NOT be migrated.
-If no action
 - The system can't infer how to move these media assets, so you will need to manually move any media assets used in the Mukurtu 3 "additional media" field into the new thumbnail or media assets field if you want them to be included in the migration.
+The contents of the additional media field will NOT be migrated.
+If no action is taken, this data WILL be lost.
 - This can also be accomplished with regular batch update tools if preferred.

 From the Dictionary words with additional media report, click on the dictionary word to be edited.